Roller Derby Officials Certification FAQ

 But I worked MRDA/WFTDA Cups/Playoffs/Champs!
 Surely I don’t need to start out at Level 1?

-Officials who, in 2016, 2017, or 2018, worked WFTDA Continental Cups, Playoffs or Championships, or MRDA Playoffs or Championships, can apply directly for any level of Certification (their choice), when available.
+Uncertified and Legacy officials who, in 2016, 2017, or 2018, worked WFTDA Continental Cups, Playoffs or Championships, or MRDA Playoffs or Championships, can apply directly for any level of Certification (their choice), when available.
+For example, an uncertified official or a Legacy Level 1 official could apply directly to Level 3, when available.
 Applying for a specific level does not guarantee that an official will be certified at that level: the official may be certified at a higher or lower level if their proven performance warrants this.

 NOTE: Working a Postseason tournament in 2019 does not qualify.